faizankmalik87/Python-4-/README.md

-Python Scripts for System Admins to aautomate repetative task.
+Scripts for System Admins to automate redundant tasks